ItsDrike/setup-poetry/README.md

 utilizing caching.
 While there are some other actions with the same goal, most of them don't have good (if any) cross-platform support, and don't focus as much on speed.

-NOTE: Windows support may be a bit flaky due to some issues with cache not properly restoring symlinks.
-This is actively being worked on, please be patient.
+NOTE: Windows support may be a bit flaky due to some custom complex logic to allow it's caching.
+If you do see bugs, please report them.

 ## Usage